-One pencil case containing – a cartridge pen, plus spare blue cartridges, 2 writing pencils, 30cm ruler, a glue-stick, a pencil sharpener (preferably one that collects the shavings), a rubber, protractor and a selection of coloured pencils and a dry Whiteboard pen (non permanent).
+One pencil case containing the following:– a writing pen the has blue ink and is not a biro (rollerballs, foundation pens with spare cartridges or Berol handwriting pens are preferred), 2 writing pencils, 30cm ruler, a glue-stick, a pencil sharpener (preferably one that collects the shavings), a rubber, protractor and a selection of coloured pencils and a dry Whiteboard pen (non permanent).
 Please make sure these are replenished every half term.

 Please refer to the Behaviour and Relationship Policy under the Our School, School Policies section of the website.

 Please note ALL uniform should be clearly labelled.

 Girls’: Blue shirt, school tie with logo, sweatshirt with a v-neck or cardigan with school logo, navy skirt or pinafore dress, smart, plain navy trousers – no leggings.